-The Breakpoint Unit (BPU) implements hardware breakpoints.
-The BPU can be configured during implementation to provide either four or eight instruction comparators.
+The Breakpoint Unit (BPU) with configurable support can implement four or eight hardware breakpoints and up to eight instruction comparators.

 The BPU does not support Flash patching.
 The FP_REMAP register is not implemented and is RAZ/WI.

 C5.2 BPU programmers model